Aurora (punk band): Early history

 Aurora Cirkáló was founded in Győr, Hungary by the young local punks “Vigi” (guitar vocals), “Galacs” (bass), “Polyak” (drums) and “Dauer” (vocals).
 This was in 1983, at the height of the Hungarian punk blast, a period in which a punk gig caused big agitation, occasionally by starting riots.

 “ We started criticizing the Soviet Army a little bit too early.
 It wasn’t really a surprise when the authorities sent us for a trial because of anticommunist lyrics.
 Our original singer “Dauer” had to spend two years in prison because according to the authorities he had chosen the “wrong words”, Vigi reminds of the old, “romantic” days.

-Other punks didn't have as much luck as Aurora: Two members of the Hungarian punk band CPg were found guilty and sent to prison for two years because of making jokes about communists.
+Other punks did not have as much luck as Aurora: Two members of the Hungarian punk band CPg were found guilty and sent to prison for two years because of making jokes about communists.
 After having stayed in prison the members of CPg had to leave Hungary and so did the Aurora's former singer “Dauer”.
 Therefore, “Aurora” needed a new vocalist and found it in the attractive blond female singer called “Kriszta”, but she also left the band after a very short time.
 “She was a very wild and fascinating person on stage, but she didn’t take her job as seriously as we did.” says Vigi “so that finally I had to sing because we couldn’t find any suitable substitute for her.
 Since then we have playing as a trio.

 Some unreleased songs on the “Best Of” compilation are taken from this period like “Kis Kurva”.

 Between 1984 and 1988 the band was playing under false names in order not to attract the attention of the “old friends”, the Hungarian Secret Service.
 At this time the band caught the attention of some Austrian punks who invited “Aurora” to play in Vienna.
 This was the first time the band played a concert outside Eastern Europe.

 “Aurora” became a regular and famous guest in Vienna and went on their first big Germany-tour in 1988 with the help of some German friends.
 The money they made on tour was spent on recording their first self-titled EP in Germany.
 Under the assistance Hardly Heinlin and released on the German label “Empty Records”.
-“At this time it was nearly impossible to record in state-controlled studios in Hungary”, Vigi says, “Our debut EP may sound a little bit strong and brutal because we recorded it live in the studio, but we prefer this kind of full sound and we like it’s atmosphere, its feeling.”
+“At this time it was nearly impossible to record in state-controlled studios in Hungary”, Vigi says, “Our debut EP may sound a little bit strong and brutal because we recorded it live in the studio, but we prefer this kind of full sound and we like its atmosphere, its feeling.”